intel/nauta/docs/installation-and-configuration/Configuration_Tasks_Variables/CTV.md

 kubernetes_svc_subnet: 10.4.0.0/16
 ```

-### Default Value of an Empty Dictionary
+## Default Value of an Empty Dictionary

 For empty dictionaries, there are 2 defaults:

-1. A parameter _is not_ included in config file.
-In this case, the default value will be utilized.
+1. If a parameter _is not_ included in configuration file, the default value will be utilized.

-2. A parameter is present in config file with a defualt value included, it appears as shown below.
+2. If a parameter is present in configuration file with a default  value included, it appears as shown below.

 * `proxy: {}`

-### Deciding to Leave the Proxy Parameter Empty
+## Deciding to Leave the Proxy Parameter Empty

-There may be reasons to leave the proxy parameter set with an empty dictionary and should you decide to do this, it may be for the folowing reasons:
+There may be reasons to leave the proxy parameter set with an empty dictionary and should you decide to do this, it may be for the following reasons:

 * When you _do not_ need a proxy because you _do not_ have one in your network.